 3. Return costs

 The return cost may be imposed on the consumer.
-The only thing you need to do is, inform him about this in your cancellation policy, which must be made available in your shop before the order is submitted.
+The only thing you need to do is, inform them about this in your cancellation policy, which must be made available in your shop before the order is submitted.

 Do you manage an online store?